-- B. Those who have a combination of major mental illness and substance use diagnoses - C. Need case management services for monitoring of their care and condition
+B. Those who have a combination of item A of this policy major mental illness and substance use diagnoses

 Selection of case management level should align with needs and goals identified in the ITP.

 Levels of Case Management:

 - 1. Assertive Community Treatment (ACT and FACT) clients seen an average of three times per calendar week.
 Must meet fidelity model of staffing.
 OAC 5122-29-29 - 2.
 Intensive Case Management (ICM) clients must be seen at least once (face-to-face or telehealth) every calendar week and can be seen up to five times per calendar week.
 This adult population has symptoms which are at least partially controlled.
 The individual shows skills and resource deficits which somewhat impair the person's ability to achieve personal goals independently. - 3.
 Standard Case Management (SCM) clients must have a monthly face-to-face or telehealth contact with a staff member responsible for case coordination.
 This adult population is mostly able to self-manage much of their progress with occasional assistance.